Sore Throat

 - Bacterial infections (strep throat)

-- Allergies
+- Allergies and postnasal drip

-- Dry air
+- Dry air (indoor heating, air conditioning)

-- Irritants (smoke, pollution)
+- Irritants (smoke, pollution, chemicals)

-- Acid reflux
+- Gastroesophageal reflux disease (GERD)

-- Muscle strain from yelling
+- Muscle strain from yelling or overuse

 Note: These are potential causes.
 A healthcare provider can help determine the specific cause in your case.